Altgeld Chimes: Inception

-Early History
+Early history

 Little is known about the history of the Senior Memorial Chime after the first day of its existence, though it is known to have been played regularly up until 1941.
 By then, the chime had deteriorated to the point that renovations on the scale of $10,000 were required.
 The university, with the support of the University of Illinois Foundation renovated the chime during the building's renovation in 1956-1957.

-Tenures of Albert Marien and Sue Wood (1958-2017)
+Tenures of Albert Marien and Sue Wood (1958–2017)

 In 1958, the School of Music invited university auditor Albert Marien to be the new chimesmaster.
 He started out by himself before creating a team of student chimesplayers.
 By the time Marien developed a formal program of instruction, the Senior Memorial Chime was hosting concerts and public tours daily.
 This would continue on for the next 60 years.
 Sue Wood, a plant pathologist at the university, became acquainted with the Senior Memorial Chime in 1971.
 She joined Marien's program and eventually succeeded him as chimesmaster in 1994 until her retirement in 2017.

 The "Carillon Upgrade Project"

 Throughout Marien’s tenure as chimesmaster, he heavily promoted the idea to upgrade the Senior Memorial Chime to a four-octave carillon, or to leave the chime as it was and build the carillon as a separate instrument in a campanile, which has been suggested in the university’s campus plan numerous times since 1913.
 By upgrading the chime to a carillon (or building the instrument separately), it would permit the playing of the large wealth of carillon music that is made available through organizations such as The Guild of Carillonneurs in North America.

 By the time Marien retired in 1994, the University of Illinois Foundation had secured enough funding to purchase a 347-pound F♮ bell, which was dedicated to Marien in recognition of his role with the chime and its upgrade project.
 The bell currently sits in a display case at the University of Illinois Willard Airport.
 In 1998, the foundation established a fund to receive donations for the project.
 All donations above $1,000 would earn the donor recognition in the form of a bronze plaque at the base of the carillon tower.
 The funding for the bells – approximately $500,000 – was eventually secured; however, it was found that Altgeld Hall Tower could not support the additional weight (nearly eight tons of bronze, plus several tons of steel structures).
 In response, the university revived plans to build a campanile to house the carillon.
-This led to the construction of the McFarland Carillon on the South Quad.
+This led to the construction of the McFarland Memorial Bell Tower on the South Quad.